DylanPiriou/SportSee/README.md

-# Project Title
+# SportSee

-Develop an analytics dashboard with React
+Develop an analytics dashboard with React.

 ## Description